msrishav-28/Meeting-Summazier/README.md

 ## 🤝 Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## 📧 Contact
-For any inquiries, reach out to msrishav28@gmail.com or open an issue in this repository.